dmd-program/dmd-100/writing_guidelines.md

 # Writing Guidelines

-> Don't make the reader do the thinking you failed to do.
+> "Don't make the reader do the thinking you failed to do."

 To do: